-Summer in Jackson Hole, Wyoming is what I would imagine any day in heaven would be like.
-The weather is perfect, not too hot, not too cold.
-Wildflowers are in bloom.
+Summer in Jackson Hole, Wyoming is positively idyllic.
+The weather is perfect.
+Colorful wildflowers are in bloom.
 Babbling creeks and rivers run through the valley.
-Wildlife roams freely and everywhere you look you are surrounded by the picture-perfect mountains that seem to jut straight up out of the valley floor.
+Wildlife roams freely.
+And everywhere you look you are surrounded by the picture-perfect Teton Mountains that seem to jut straight up out of the valley floor.

 Why summer in Jackson Hole is the best time to visit